-As President of the UCLFAA, Mark Howard volunteers his time and skills.
+Mark Howard volunteers his time and skills as a member of the UCLFAA board of directors.
 This is his story.

 “I had something of an ‘ah ha!’ moment at UCL.
 I suddenly realised just how much I didn’t know,” says Mark Howard (UCL Social Studies 1983).
 “If the world was my oyster, then that was the point I realized just how big the oyster really was.”